-- 4.14.1 Regular Meetings The Tribal Commission shall meet formally each Monday.
-Nothing in this Code shall prohibit the Commission from authorizing telephone and off-site meetings. - 4.14.2 Special Meetings Special meetings may be called at the request of the Tribal Council or the Chairman of the Tribal Commission. - 4.14.3 Quorum A quorum for all meetings shall consist of four (4) members. - 4.14.4 Voting All questions arising in connection with the action of the Tribal Commission shall be decided by majority vote.

-4.15 Compensation of Commissioners The compensation of Commissioners shall be established by the Tribal Council.
+- 4.14.1 Regular Meetings The Tribal Commission shall meet formally no less than two (2) times per month.
+Notice of said meetings shall be submitted to the Tribal Council.
+Nothing in this Code shall prohibit the Commission from authorizing telephone and off-site meetings. - 4.14.2 Special Meetings Special meetings may be called at the request of the Tribal Council or the Chairman of the Tribal Commission. - 4.14.3 Quorum A quorum for all meetings shall consist of two (2) members. - 4.14.4 Voting All questions arising in connection with the action of the Tribal Commission shall be denied by majority vote. - 4.15 Compensation of Commissioner The compensation of Commissioners shall be established by the Tribal Council, and in accordance with any Tribal Council approved pay scale.